lechmazur/step_game/README.md

 - **GPT-4.5 Preview**: "I'll choose my number privately—good luck guessing."
 - **GPT-4.5 Preview**: "P2, it seems you mistakenly referred to yourself in the third person."

+- **Grok 3 Beta (No reasoning)**: "Let’s give P3 the win at 22 this round."
+- **Grok 3 Beta (No reasoning)**: "P3, no hard feelings, but we can’t let you cross 19 yet."
+- **Grok 3 Beta (No reasoning)**: "Trust is everything in this moment—let’s not falter"
+- **Grok 3 Beta (No reasoning)**: "This is truly our last stand."

+- **Grok 3 Mini Beta (High reasoning)**: "P2, your bluff in round 5—claiming 5 but picking 3—proves you're untrustworthy."
+- **Grok 3 Mini Beta (High reasoning)**: "your selfish tactics are risky, P2.
+If you pick 5, I'll switch to 5 too, ensuring we collide and neither advances—P1 could then take the win."
+- **Grok 3 Mini Beta (High reasoning)**: "P2's six rounds of ""cooperation"" are likely a trap; don't trust it."
+- **Grok 3 Mini Beta (High reasoning)**: "P3, your pattern of empty threats is costing you the game."
+- **Grok 3 Mini Beta (High reasoning)**: "P2, your vague hints at disruption are reckless and will backfire—deviate from taking 1, and P3 and I will crush you next turn with aggressive coordination."
+- **Grok 3 Mini Beta (High reasoning)**: "P2, your history of betrayals means any deviation will provoke immediate and aggressive retaliation from me."
+- **Grok 3 Mini Beta (High reasoning)**: "I'll collide with anyone who takes 1 this round."

 - **Llama 3.1 405B**: "I think P1 is trying to intimidate us into choosing different moves."
 - **Llama 3.1 405B**: "P3, you're not going to get away with this that easily!"
 - **Llama 3.1 405B**: "P1, unfortunately, your chances of winning are slim."